widberg/sinker/docs/source/sinkerdsl.rst

 ``module_name``

-A module's name will be evaluated as its relocated base address or unresolved.
+A module's name will be evaluated as its relocated base address or unresolved if the module has not been concretized.

 ``module_name::symbol_name``